FreePalestine1948/Boycott/README.md

 ### Websites 🌐

 * [BoycottAsOne](https://sites.google.com/view/boycottasone/home)
-* [7amleh](https://7amleh.org/): The Arab Center for the Advancement of Social Media is a non-profit organization that advocates for Palestinian digital rights.
-* [Israeli Tech Alternatives](https://www.israelitechalternatives.com/): Our mission is to provide great alternatives to all tech companies that contribute to the Palestinian genocide that you can use TODAY.
 * [TheWitness](https://boycott.thewitness.news/): Provides the proof of the brands supporting israel.
 * [Mustaghni](https://www.mustaghni.org/en): Easily search for brands associated with genocide in Palestine.
 * [Boycott Zionism](https://www.boycotzionism.com/): Your Wallet, Their Freedom: Boycott Zionism, Support Palestine!